Generic Name: acetaminophen and butalbital (a SEET a MIN oh fen and bue TAL bi tal)

 What should I discuss with my healthcare provider before taking Allzital (acetaminophen and butalbital)?

-Do not use this medication if you are allergic to acetaminophen (Tylenol) or butalbital, or if you have porphyria.
+You should not use this medicine if you are allergic to acetaminophen (Tylenol) or butalbital, or if you have porphyria.

 Tell your doctor if you have ever had alcoholic liver disease (cirrhosis) or if you drink more than 3 alcoholic beverages per day.
 You may not be able to take medicine that contains acetaminophen.

-To make sure you can safely take acetaminophen and butalbital, tell your doctor if you have any of these other conditions:
+To make sure acetaminophen and butalbital is safe for you, tell your doctor if you have:

 a stomach or intestinal disorder; or